Gregorio Arbizú

 Gregorio Arbizú (1823–1872) was a Salvadoran politician who was Vice President of El Salvador during the presidency of Francisco Dueñas.

 He served as the minister of treasury from 1854 to 1855, and minister of foreign affairs from 1863 to 1865.

 He was then elected Vice President of El Salvador under Dueñas from 1865 to 1869.
 After his vice presidential term, he retook the position of minister of foreign affairs in the cabinet of Dueñas.
 In 1871, Arbizú joined the revolution against Dueñas.
-Later he served again as minister of foreign affairs in the government of Santiago González Portillo.
+Later he served again as minister of foreign affairs in the government of Santiago González.